Media tip sheet: Dozens of CSU experts available to discuss issues related to wildfires

 Robertson works with researchers to analyze wildfires and flies drones to assess live fires and analyze burn scars for optical recovery and reforestation.

-Courtney Schultz, professor in the Department of Forest and Rangeland Stewardship and director of the Public Lands Policy Group
+Courtney Schulz, director of the School of Global Environmental Sustainability and the CSU Climate Initiative, professor in the Department of Forest and Rangeland Stewardship and director of the Public Lands Policy Group

 Smoke, air quality and the health impacts of wildfires